pablitolito/pySCu/Readme.txt

 			- Declination of the in situ paleomagnetic direction (declination BBC, before bedding correction)
 			- Inclination of the in situ paleomagnetic direction (inclination BBC)
 			- Alpha95 of the paleomagnetic direction
+			- Kappa (Fisher, 1953) of the paleomagnetic direction
 			- Dip direction of the bedding
 			- Dip of the bedding
+			- Kappa (Fisher, 1953) of the bedding

 	Output:
-		- A maximum of four files.
+		- A maximum of five files depending of the used workflow.
 Use the name of the input file appending a last name to differentiate the files:
 			- *_main.txt: Main output file with the information relatives to the paleomagnetic directions and the paleobedding
-			- *_Qmean.txt: The calculated remagnetization direction
+			- *_Ref.txt: The calculated remagnetization direction
+			- *_SCIs.txt: The 500 solutions which allows apply the statistic
 			- *_matrix.txt: The A/n grid
-			- *_intersections: the direction of the SCs intersections and the name of the site responsibles of each intersection
+			- *_inter: the direction of the SCs intersections and the name of the site responsibles of each intersection

 pySCu_draw.py